-Singaporean citizens and permanent residents with incomes of between S$30,000 and S$120,000 are eligible for HSBC's debt consolidation loan.
+Singaporean citizens and permanent residents with incomes of between S$30,000 and S$120,000 for salaried individuals and incomes of between S$40,000 and S$120,000 for self-employed or commission-based earner are eligible for HSBC's debt consolidation loan.
 Applicants must also have a balance to income (BTI) ratio of at least 12 times their monthly income.
-Additionally, individuals participating in the RAS scheme are eligible for HSBC's debt consolidation plan.

 Other Charges and Fees

-In addition to the 1% processing fee, which is waived for online applicants, HSBC charges an early settlement fee of 5% of the redemption amount.
+In addition to the 1% processing fee, HSBC charges an early settlement fee of 5% of the redemption amount.
 It also charges a late fee of S$75 and charges an overdue interest fee of 2.5% plus the prevailing interest on the overdue amount.
 The S$75 late fee is the lowest charged by DCP lenders.
 That being said, we strongly advise borrowers to make timely repayments in order to minimise the total cost of their loans.